 Director of Music Ministry

-An active recitalist and hailed by music critic Jon Asgeirsson as “excellent … technically well-grounded and elegant in playing and interpretation,” Mr. Anderson has presented recitals and master classes throughout the United States, Canada, Puerto Rico, Germany, Iceland, and Japan.
+Hailed by music critic Jon Asgeirsson as “excellent … technically well-grounded and elegant in playing and interpretation,” Dr. Anderson has presented recitals and master classes throughout the United States, Canada, Puerto Rico, Europe, and Japan.
 Performances, both live and recorded, have been broadcast on the BBC and NPR.
-He received top reviews in the Reykjavik Morgunbladid, which referred to his playing at the monumental Hallgrimskirk as “precise and insightful, elegant.”
+His reviews in the Reykjavik Morgunblaðið referred to his playing at the monumental Hallgrímskirkja as “precise … subtle, insightful, elegant.”

 412.682.4300, ext.
 124